Cable Management for a Standing Desk (2026 Guide)

 Cable management for standing desk setups inherits every problem a regular desk has, then adds one uniquely annoying complication: the desk actually moves, and every cable running to it has to survive that motion, twice a day, indefinitely.

-Most cable management content assumes a fixed-height desk, where “route it and forget it” is genuinely the whole job.
-A sit-stand desk changes that math — a cable with exactly enough slack for the sitting height will pull taut and strain at a connector when the desk rises, and a cable with enough slack for standing height will bunch up, sag, and potentially snag the desk’s moving base when it’s lowered.
+The problem regular cable management advice misses: it assumes a fixed-height desk, where “route it and forget it” is genuinely the whole job.
+Before buying anything, raise your desk to its highest setting and lower it to its lowest, and watch what every cable actually does at both extremes — a cable with exactly enough slack for sitting height will pull taut and strain at a connector when the desk rises, and a cable with enough slack for standing height will bunch up, sag, and potentially snag the desk’s moving base when it’s lowered.
+That test tells you how much slack to actually buy for, rather than guessing.

 Fix the cables that travel with the desk first